sgrif/hollow_rando_im_stuck/README.md

 Known Issues
 ---

-- Items that were not randomized are not taken into account.
-This means we will never point you at Grubfather if grub locations are not randomized.
 - The tool will only provide an answer if a single pickup or category of pickups (e.g. grubs, essence) would unlock a new location or item in a shop.
 It will fail if a new location is only unlocked by picking up two separate items.